-You will need to contact the UK authorities and the relevant embassy to tell them that the person has died.
-As part of this process, you should also notify the consulate of the country where the deceased is being repatriated to.
-They will be able to confirm what documents will be needed in order for the repatriation to take place.
+You will need to contact the UK authorities and the relevant embassy to tell them that the person has passed away.
+As part of this process, you should also notify the consulate of the country where your loved one is being repatriated to.
+They will be able to confirm what documents will be needed in order for body repatriation to take place.
 This step is important, as the documents needed can vary by country.

 - 2. Inform the coroner that you'd like to repatriate the body overseas

-This is done via a ‘Form of notice to a Coroner of intention to remove a body out of England or Wales’.
+This is done via a ‘Form of notice to a Coroner of intention to remove a body out of England or Wales’ or in Scotland the Procurator Fiscal will issue a ‘Furth of Scotland letter’.
 The prescribed period which must elapse after the receipt of the notice by the coroner is four clear days.

 In the case of urgency, where the family would prefer not to wait the full period of four clear days, they may be able to proceed earlier if the coroner agrees.
 The form of notice to a coroner must be accompanied by a copy of the registrars ‘Certified Copy of an Entry of Death’.